 "I would like to express my thanks for the fantastic experience you gave the children yesterday.
 All of them enjoyed it (and me too!)"
 Cairde Uí Néill

-With her grandmother's MacKechnie heritage hailing from Shiaba on the Isle of Mull in Scotland's Inner Hebrides, Ariel is delighted to be finally working in Scots Gaelic as well as Irish, being the first known Gaelic-speaking member of her family to return to Mull in over 150 years in 2013, on personal invitation from the local Mull and National Mod Director, Janet MacDonald.
+A direct descendent of the Shiaba McKechnie's of Mull, via her Grandmother, Jess McKechnie, and apparently, somewhat less directly, Robert the Bruce, via her great grandfather's grandmother, a staunchly proud Bruce from Dunbar, Ariel is delighted to be now work in Scots Gaelic as well as Irish.
+Ariel is the first known Gaelic-speaking member of her Australian family in some 150 years, and returned to Mull for the first time in 2013, on personal invitation from the local Mull and National Mod Director, Janet MacDonald.

 ™ Stàt Neo-Eisimeileach Sonais / Independent State of Happiness It's a State of Mind